Henry6666ai/Henry6666ai.github.io/index28.md

 ## 🔍 1.
 Identifying Unemployment
 The Bureau of Labor Statistics (BLS) divides the adult population (ages 16 and older) into three distinct categories:

 * **Employed:** Those who worked as paid employees, worked in their own business, or worked as unpaid workers in a family member’s business.
-This includes both full-time and part-time workers.
+Includes both full-time and part-time workers.
 * **Unemployed:** Those who were not employed but were available for work and had tried to find employment during the previous **four weeks**.
-It also includes those waiting to be recalled to a job from which they had been laid off.
 * **Not in the Labor Force:** Those who fit neither category, such as full-time students, homemakers, and retirees.

 <div style="text-align: center; margin: 25px 0;">
   <img src="population-breakdown.png" alt="Figure 1 - The Breakdown of the Population" loading="lazy" style="max-width: 90%; border-radius: 8px; border: 1px solid #ddd; box-shadow: 0 4px 8px rgba(0,0,0,0.1);">
   <p style="color: #6a737d; font-style: italic; font-size: 0.9em; margin-top: 10px;">
     Figure 1: The Breakdown of the Population.
-This visual shows the relative sizes of the employed, unemployed, and those not in the labor force.
+Shows the relative sizes of the employed, unemployed, and those not in the labor force.
   </p>
 </div>